 - Total Nitrogen and Total Phosphorous were found in relatively high concentrations, above the guideline trigger values, across the catchment. - The sub-catchments to the west of the Ellen Brook were the primary sources of total nitrogen in the catchment.
 Nitrogen was mostly in soluble form at sites with high TN concentrations. - The sub-catchments to the west of the Ellen Brook were the primary sources of phosphorous.
 The phosphorous was mostly in soluble form at sites with high TP concentrations when compared to the ANZECC Guidelines. - All western sub-catchment sampling sites had high total nitrogen, total phosphorous and filterable reactive phosphorous concentrations which were above the ANZECC trigger values.
-Muchea North (EBN11) was identified as the highest contributor of these nutrients to the Ellen Brook. - All western sub-catchment sampling sites had total oxidised nitrogen(TON) concentrations above the trigger value. - Lennard Brook (EBN1), Yal Yal Brook (EBN5) sub catchments to the east of the Ellen Brook, and Egerton (EBN26) and Roxburgh Ave (EBN29) - sub catchments to the west of Ellen Brook were identified as the greatest contributors of TON to the Ellen Brook. - Wandena North (EBN7) and Muchea East (EBN10) had low pH levels, which were outside the guidelines, and were identified as contributors of metals to the Ellen Brook. - Results from Table 1 show that the majority of sites exceeded the lowland trigger value for conductivity on most sampling occasions.
+Muchea North (EBN11) was identified as the highest contributor of these nutrients to the Ellen Brook. - All western sub-catchment sampling sites had total oxidised nitrogen(TON) concentrations above the trigger value. - Lennard Brook (EBN1), Yal Yal Brook (EBN5) sub catchments to the east of the Ellen Brook, and Egerton (EBN26), Roxburgh Ave (EBN29) and Sawpit Gully (EBN25) - sub catchments to the west of Ellen Brook were identified as the greatest contributors of TON to the Ellen Brook. - Wandena North (EBN7) and Muchea East (EBN10) had low pH levels, which were outside the guidelines, and were identified as contributors of metals to the Ellen Brook. - Results from Table 1 show that the majority of sites exceeded the lowland trigger value for conductivity on most sampling occasions.
 This is more evidence to show that salinisation of waterways is an issue in the Ellen Brook catchment.
 Marginal to brackish conductivity levels were recorded predominantly in the main channel of the Ellen Brook and the subcatchments to the east of Ellen Brook including Wandena North (EBN7) and Muchea East (EBN10), (Table 7). - Acidity of surface water, potentially due to the effects of exposure of soils containing iron sulphide and acid groundwater seepage, in the Ellen Brook catchment is becoming an issue.
-These identified sites should continue to be investigated and include Wandena North (EBN7), Muchea East (EBN10) and Upper Yal Yal (EBN28). - Aluminium and Iron concentrations were above the ANZECC guidelines at all metal sampling sites, on every sampling occasion.
+These identified sites should continue to be investigated and include Wandena North (EBN7), Muchea East (EBN10) and Upper Yal Yal (EBN28).